 The cabin is not adventurous but with Volkswagen’s seemingly effortless amalgamation of premium finish and ergonomic accuracy firmly front and centre, it hardly needs to be.
-Some of the switchgear layout feels like it might have originated in the new Beetle – especially set against the reflective background afforded by the glossy surround of the top-spec High Up tested here – but, if anything, the effect feels neater and better reconciled to a scaled-down city car size.
+Some of the switchgear layout feels like it might have originated in the latest VW Beetle – especially set against the reflective background afforded by the glossy surround of the top-spec High Up – but, if anything, the effect feels neater and better reconciled to a scaled-down city car size.

 The same goes for the sat-nav (standard on top-spec models), which is supplied as a third-party Maps & More portable device.
 The Volkswagen Group has perched such items in the centre of dashboards before, but rarely with such harmonious success.